sayaka-sugiyama-jp/Social-Capital-and-Disaster-Induced-Eviction-Filings/README.md

 # Social-Capital-and-Disaster-Induced-Eviction-Filings
-Codes to reproduce the main results are stored here.
+Codes to reproduce the results are stored here.